Involved in an Accident Caused By Someone Texting and Driving? Contact an Auto Accident Lawyer in Los Angeles Today

 If you use a cell phone, chances are you’re aware of text messaging (brief messages limited to 160 characters that can be sent or received on all modern mobile phones).
 The definition of texting while driving is the act of composing, sending, reading text messages, email, or making other similar use of the Web on a mobile phone while operating a motor vehicle.
 If you have been injured by a distracted driver, the texting and driving accident lawyers of Grey Law can help you understand your legal rights.

 Texting is on the rise, up from 9.8 billion messages a month in December ‘05 to 110.4 billion in December ‘08.
-Many of these texts occurring while people are driving.
+A Los Angeles injury lawyer will tell you that many of these texts occurring while people are driving.
 Texting has been ruled as the cause of some motor vehicle accidents, and in some places has been outlawed or restricted.
 In California it is illegal to text while driving.
 Police officers can now legally stop drivers if they suspect that they are breaking the law and issue citations.

 Texting while driving leads to increased distraction behind the wheel.
 Many studies have linked texting while driving to the cause of life-threatening accidents due to driver distraction.
 The International Telecommunication Union states that “texting, making calls, and other interaction with in-vehicle information and communication systems while driving is a serious source of driver distraction and increases the risk of traffic accidents.”